Origins of the American Civil War: Regional economic differences

 The South, Midwest, and Northeast had quite different economic structures.
 They traded with each other and each became more prosperous by staying in the Union, a point many businessmen made in 1860–61.
 However, Charles A. Beard in the 1920s made a highly influential argument to the effect that these differences caused the war (rather than slavery or constitutional debates).
 He saw the industrial Northeast forming a coalition with the agrarian Midwest against the plantation South.
 Critics challenged his image of a unified Northeast and said that the region was in fact highly diverse with many different competing economic interests.
 In 1860–61, most business interests in the Northeast opposed war.

 After 1950, only a few mainstream historians accepted the Beard interpretation, though it was accepted by libertarian economists.
 Historian Kenneth Stampp, who abandoned Beardianism after 1950, sums up the scholarly consensus: "Most historians ... now see no compelling reason why the divergent economies of the North and South should have led to disunion and civil war; rather, they find stronger practical reasons why the sections, whose economies neatly complemented one another, should have found it advantageous to remain united."

+The political economy of the Antebellum Period

+Peter Turchin theorized that a major driver of the American Civil War was economic.
+Using his metrics for civil conflict, he identified elite overproduction and popular immiseration as forces that fueled the sectionalism that led to war.
+Between 1820 and 1860, average wages relative to higher incomes fell by more than 40 percent, while the expansion of the planter class threatened yeoman farmers.
+The rise of the Free Soil Party, Know-Nothing movement, and later the Republican Party reflected a distressed political environment.
+Recurrent financial crises, such as the Panic of 1837, severe state debt crises in the 1840s, and Panic of 1857, added further accelerants.
+The destruction of the Southern planter elite allowed Northern industrialists and political machines to consolidate control over the economy during the Reconstruction Era and to establish a virtual monopoly on the American economy and political system through the Gilded Age.

 Free labor vs. pro-slavery arguments

 Historian Eric Foner argued that a free-labor ideology dominated thinking in the North, which emphasized economic opportunity.
 By contrast, Southerners described free labor as "greasy mechanics, filthy operators, small-fisted farmers, and moonstruck theorists".
 They strongly opposed the homestead laws that were proposed to give free farms in the west, fearing the small farmers would oppose plantation slavery.
 Indeed, opposition to homestead laws was far more common in secessionist rhetoric than opposition to tariffs.
 Southerners such as Calhoun argued that slavery was "a positive good", and that slaves were more civilized and morally and intellectually improved because of slavery.

+Karl Marx, developing his economic theories in the mid-19th century, expressed a class-based view of conditions in North America in 1861, believing "that the defeat of the 'slave-holding aristocracy' would enable the world's free workers to prosper as small landholders on America's endless frontier".